 Sights are very important for any type of bow hunting.
 There are several different types of bow sights, but the most common are pin sights and crosshair sights.
 You will need to adjust each sight to pinpoint specific distances from you to your target.
 I personally prefer crosshair sights because they are the most similar to a scope.
 Rests are a vital part of your archery setup.
 There are several different designs available, and they will greatly affect the flight of your arrow.

 Arrows and arrowheads are another category that is very important.
 You will want to do your research and use the proper arrow material and weight for the game you will be hunting.
 Your primary options will be aluminum and fiberglass.
-The length should be based upon your draw length, and your archery shop should be able to help with that.
+The length should be based upon your draw length (see our guide) or alternatively your archery shop should be able to help with that.
 You will also need to decide how long you want your fletching to be.
 Pick up field tips for target practicing so you do not do too much damage to your target.
 Then you will want to pick up the right type of hunting head for when you hit the woods.
 Broadheads are best for large game (mechanical or fixed), while there are also special arrowheads for birds and for small game.

 Finally, you can consider other accessories to improve your hunting odds.
 You can attach a quiver to your bow, or your can wear one on your belt or over your shoulder.
 Silencers can be attached to your bow string to dampen the sound it makes when you release an arrow.
 Peep sights and stabilizers can help with accuracy.
 None of these items are a requirement, but any of them could potentially help.

 No matter what game you are hunting with your bow, you will have additional equipment to purchase.